 The business continues as the award winning Collins Bartholomew, part of HarperCollins, upholding the authority, quality and excellence, so highly regarded by ‘Bartholomews’.
 Today the company employs a team of cartographers in its Glasgow office, dedicated to providing the most accurate and up-to-date maps available.

 Read more about the history and heritage of Times Atlas

 Create your own bespoke luxury Times Atlas

 Times maps and atlases are published by HarperCollins Publishers for The Times.

-For Collins Bartholomew digitial mapping data, services and solutions, please visit their dedicated site www.collinsbartholomew.com
+For Collins Bartholomew digital mapping data, services and solutions, please visit their dedicated site: www.collinsbartholomew.com